 - Iceberg lettuce, can cause diarrhea.
 Stick to higher nutritional contented greens such as kale, cabbage, or collards.

 - Other ideas of things to steer clear of: Anything that is not healthy for you ie; candy, fried food, super salty, or super sweet foods; also think about keeping their pesticides and other chemical exposure to a minimum!

 - Dairy, chickens don’t drink milk, not even from mother at birth right?
 So they really don’t have the stomach for it.
 It is a good idea to avoid it.

 The next thing I want you to think about is are you going to free range.
 There are so many things to think about.
 Check out my blog post on this very topic.
 Should I Let My Chickens Free Range.

 Check to make sure they have food and water.
 My hens expect a snack in the morning.
-They have fasted all night and apparently for that they deserve a treat!
+They have fasted all night and apparently for that, they deserve a treat!

-Let Me Know What You Think
+Let Me Know What You Think!

 I would love to know what you think, Please leave me a comment or a question below… Thank you for visiting. 🙂